Wise Bites Memos

 Book Segment

 This week, I want to share a book segment from Ruth Whippman’s New York Times Bestseller from 2016, America the Anxious.
 In this delightful analysis of American culture, Whippman raises insightful questions about our understanding of happiness and the impact of our efforts to obtain it.
-As a British expatriate living in California, she exposes America’s seemingly obsessive and at-all-cost quest for happiness with humor and freshness, giving the reader the unique opportunity to reflect on his investment in happiness as a first-hand observer.
-Throughout the book, Whippman shares her experiences and reflections with a charm and compelling innocence as she takes a pilgrimage through American culture to discover authentic contentment and happiness on this side of the pond.
+As a British expatriate living in California, she exposes America’s seemingly obsessive and at-all-costs quest for happiness with humor and freshness, giving the reader the unique opportunity to reflect on his investment in happiness as a first-hand observer.
+Throughout the book, Whippman shares her experiences and reflections with charm and compelling innocence as she takes a pilgrimage through American culture to discover authentic contentment and happiness on this side of the pond.
 In Chapter Seven, “I’m Not a Happy Person, I Just Play One On Facebook,” Whippman’s sharp wit and cutting social commentary are on full display when she shares that,

 Facebook is a parallel universe in which everyone is either stratospherically successful in their career, married to the ‘best guy ever,’ ‘enjoying every moment of motherhood,’ or in a state of single childlessness for which the only descriptive adjective permitted by the Social media authorities is ‘fabulous’.